BrunoTeixeira1996/gbackup/README.md

 Inside the proxmox instance I run the following cronjob
+- Note that I do have the necessary env vars so cronjob knows whats the email and password for sending emails

 ``` bash
 0 0 * * FRI /root/gbackup/gbackup > /root/gbackup/logstdout 2> /root/gbackup/logstderr